 As the world emerges from the coronavirus pandemic, it has never been more important to understand human health and healthcare as truly global subjects.
 With our expert team here to keep you safe, this program will help you to develop that perspective as a foundation to becoming a stronger health professional.

 As with all shadowing on our programs, this is about experiencing the clinical front line in a safe and ethical way.
 There is no physical contact between students and patients and you will be under continuous supervision from a medical doctor or qualified nurse.

-Your participation directly benefits local communities
+Your participation directly benefits local communities – financially and practically.

 It is one of our core values that all our programs benefit everyone involved.
-The tribal communities, traditional healers, clinics, community health workers and doctors who contribute to your global health experience are all paid directly from your program fee.
+The tribal communities, traditional healers, clinics, community health workers and doctors who contribute to your experience are all paid directly from your program fee.